yangjunzhang/yangjunzhang1.github.io/index.md

 PhD candidate at University of Amsterdam
 Major: Computer science
 Email: y.zhang6@uva.nl
+Github: page:

+### INTRODUCTION
+I'm currently a PhD candidate majored in computer science from the Information Retrieval Lab (IRLab) at University of Amsterdam, under the supervision of Prof. Maarten de Rijke (elected member of the Royal Netherlands Academy of Arts and Sciences and director of the national Innovation Center for Artificial Intelligence) and co-supervision of Christof Monz (head of the Language Technology Lab).
+My research interests lie in natural language processing (dialogue systems, complex answer retrieval) and medical information processing (fMRI, PET image).

 ### EDUCATION BACKGROUND
 - 10/2018-present    PhD Candidate of Informatics Institute, University of Amsterdam